github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 }
 ```

-The object literal tells Terraform that the corresponding policy exists; its `arn` may safely be computed.
+The populated `ec2` block tells Terraform which provider module exists and must therefore be known during planning.
+Within that block, each ownership-wrapper object tells Terraform that the corresponding policy exists; its `arn` may safely be computed.
 Values such as `observability.logs.kms_key_id`, which configure an existing resource without changing graph shape, remain nullable scalar inputs.

 For experimental multi-runner entries, set `ssm.kms_key` to the key that encrypts the shared GitHub App and runner parameters.
 The stable root `kms_key_arn` input continues to serve v1 and is not used as a graph-shape discriminator for v2.

 ## Migration phases

-1. **Phase 1 — experimental opt-in:** Run stable and experimental configurations side by side.
-Stable resources and addresses do not move.
+1. **Phase 1 — experimental opt-in:** Keep v1 unchanged when the v2 map is empty, or select v2 for the whole module instance when the v2 map is non-empty.
+Existing v1 deployments do not move and should not use the v2 switch as an in-place migration mechanism.
 2. **Phase 2 — translate and migrate:** Deprecate the stable input, dispatch its translated representation through `runner-stack`, and provide tested `moved` blocks plus commands for addresses Terraform cannot move declaratively.
 3. **Phase 3 — remove v1:** After a release window in which phase 2 is available, remove the stable input and flat output adapter in a breaking release.
 4. **Future — retire `modules/runners`:** Handle direct consumers of the legacy module in a separate deprecation and migration effort.

-A future compute provider must implement the same control-plane and runner-role contracts before it can be selected in Terraform.
-Adding a discriminator value without those resources is intentionally rejected.
+A future compute provider must add a typed input block and return the same nested environment-variable, policy, and resource contract before it can be selected in Terraform.
+Populating more than one provider block, or selecting a block whose resources are not implemented, is intentionally rejected.